-

 Increases fine & gross motor skillsΒ

-Utilizing things like squishy foam or balancing blocks can help keep their small hand muscles strong.Β Sensory play can be beneficial for enhancing coordination and improving the ability to complete everyday tasks, such as writing or putting on clothes.Β
+Utilizing things like squishy foam or balancing blocks can help keep their small hand muscles strong.Β Sensory play can enhance coordination and improve the ability to complete everyday tasks, such as writing or putting on clothes.Β

 Provides hands-on problem-solving & creative exploration